 We reached out for our laser range finder to get a reading.
 The two range finders returned different distances.
 That’s not good, if we can’t get the range, we don’t have any business taking a shot.
 The discrepancy meant it would be a complete miss.
 We ranged another rock with both devices to see if they would give us the same reading.
 They did!
 We ranged the mouflon again and now they showed us the same distance up a 17degree slope.
 I plugged in the data into Kestrel and dialed in the correction.
 I checked the turret again.
 The wind was coming in from behind us, no value wind.

-The fatal perfect long shot up 17 degrees incline.
+First blood, long shot up 17 degrees incline.

 We waited for them to stop moving, Mark laid his rifle on the bag against a large rock and told me he was going for the female on the far right.
 I confirmed that I was seeing it through the spotter after which he told me, “ I’m sending it”.
 BooM, crackkkkkkk across the valley and I could see the 178grain ELDX arching its way perfectly towards the boiler room.
 The Mouflon was fatally hit, the view through my Swarovski spotting scope was as clear as standing a few meters away from the mouflon, the bullet exiting the other side sending it rolling down the slope a few times.
 This is what we had trained for.